 With tobacco being the number one piece of litter found in recreational areas, the Placer County Tobacco Prevention Program wants to help jurisdictions implement smoke-free recreational areas to protect the residents and outdoor areas of our County.

 As of 2016, three cities in Placer County (Lincoln, Rocklin, and Roseville) passed smoke-free recreation policies and one park in Auburn passed a smoke-free recreation policy.
 With 123 parks total in the county now smoke-free, 71% of Placer County recreational areas are protected from exposure to secondhand smoke and tobacco litter.
+Click to see a map of smoke-free recreational areas in Placer County.

 However, just under one-third of the parks, playgrounds, campgrounds, and beaches in the county are still not smoke-free.
 Lake Tahoe (located on the eastern side of Placer County) receives about 3 million visitors per year and Auburn (the county seat) is known as the Endurance Capitol of the World.
 Neither of these areas have smoke-free parks, playgrounds, campgrounds, or beaches (with the exception of one park in Auburn, out of the eight parks total in this city).